dmptrluke/django-published/README.md

 ## Gatekeeping Models

-The main use for gatekeeping is where you have a model with many instances, but you only want some to be "live" on the site.
+The main use for django-published is where you have a model with many instances, but you only want some to be "live" on the site.

 A good example is a generic "Article" model: